 You may feel that your extremities get numb and lose their sense of touch, but having cold fingers and toes can be relatively harmless.

 A common condition called Raynaud’s Disease is likely to be the problem.
 Over 20% of adults worldwide are affected by this disease.
 This disease causes small blood vessels in the fingers and toes to tighten and close up, creating blood flow issues and temperature issues.
 It’s not only an issue that can directly affect you indoors but also while exposed to the outdoor elements.
 Many individuals are most impacted during colder weather days.

 However, in some cases, these symptoms can be an early sign of Rheumatoid Arthritis, Peripheral Artery Disease, Hypothyroidism, Raynaud’s Disease, Vitamin B-12 deficiency, Thrombosis, and Anemia.

 What Can You Do About Cold Fingers and Toes?

 Treatment of Raynaud’s Disease can be as simple as not exposing yourself to cold environments that will cause your hands and feet to spasms.
-You may be enticed to use a pair of socks or hand warmers to prevent cold fingers and toes but not everyone has those items available at all times.
-Not only is it a bother to carry around gloves, but it does not direct the root cause of the issue, in this case, medications are the next go-to solution.
+You may be enticed to use a pair of socks or hand warmers to prevent cold fingers and toes, but not everyone has those items available at all times.
+Not only is it a bother to carry around gloves, but it does not direct the root cause of the issue.
+In this case, medications are the next go-to solution.

 Control your stress, as stressful situations trigger cold fingers and toes for those suffering from Raynaud’s.
 Last but not least, avoid changing temperatures too quickly.
-If you live in a cold place, you will undoubtedly have to keep warm clothes on but don’t forget to treat yourself by getting your extremities warm as soon as you can when exposed to cold weather.
+If you live in a cold place, you will undoubtedly have to keep warm clothes on, but don’t forget to treat yourself by getting your extremities warm as soon as you can when exposed to cold weather.